How To Use Testimonials in Marketing

 Paid advertisement in different channels?
 How about a testimonial ad?

-Here’s how AirBnB used testimonials in it’s early pitch deck for investors:
+Here’s how AirBnB used testimonials in its early pitch deck for investors:

 Infact, the only limit to how you can use testimonials in marketing is your imagination.